scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * Release name `my-release-scalardl` can be changed as per your convenience.
 * `helm ls -a` command can be used to list currently installed releases.
 * You should confirm the load-schema deployment has been completed with `kubectl get po -o wide` before installing Scalar DL.
-* Follow the [Maintain the cluster](./Maintaincluster.md) section for more customization.
+* Follow the [Maintain the cluster](./MaintainCluster.md) section for more customization.

 ## Step 5.
 Monitor the Cluster

 It is critical to actively monitor the overall health and performance of a cluster running in production.
 You can use Container Insights to collect performance metrics and Fluent Bit to collect logs of the EKS cluster.
-This section show how to configure monitoring and logging for your EKS cluster.
+This section shows how to configure monitoring and logging for your EKS cluster.

 ### Recommendations

-* Monitoring should be enabled for EKS in production.
+* You should enable monitoring for EKS in the production.
-* CloudWatch agent should be configured in the EKS cluster for collecting metrics from pods.
+* You should configure cloudwatch agent in the EKS cluster for collecting metrics from pods.
-* Fluent Bit should be configured in the EKS cluster for collecting logs from pods.
+* You should configure Fluent Bit in the EKS cluster for collecting logs from pods.
-    * Node instance role must have `CreateLogGroup`, `CreateLogStream` and `PutLogEvents` permission for Fluent bit.
+    * You should create a CloudWatch Logs policy with `CreateLogGroup`, `CreateLogStream`, and `PutLogEvents` permissions and attach the policy to the Node instance role.

 ### Set up Container Insights and Fluent Bit

 CloudWatch Container Insights helps you to collect, aggregate, and summarize metrics and logs from your containerized applications and Fluent Bit allows you to collect logs from containerized applications and route logs to Amazon CloudWatch.